Rove-LTD/Rove/README.md

 			optional – dateFrom (UTC date as integer, milleseconds from epoch) optional – dateTo (UTC date as integer, milleseconds from epoch)
 	Response:  	Array<HealthMeasures/Activities>
+	Possible errors:
-	Possible errors:	status 200 – success (response payload can be empty) status xxx – unknown communication error
+				error xxx – unknown communication error

 # deAuthoriseUser()

-This API deauthorizes the user from the provided service and deletes the health data associated with that service.
+This API deauthorizes the user from the provided service and deletes any fitness or configuration data associated with the service for that user.
+It returns the status of the user's connection to all the available service following the deAuthorisation

     Usage:  https://us-central1-rove-26.cloudfunctions.net/deAuthoriseUser?devId={devId}&userId={userId}&service={string}

-    Parameters: userId (ROVE userId received from the signUp API) devId (ROVE developerId given to the developer when they up with ROVE technologies) service – string (“strava” or “garmin”)
+    Parameters: userId = the developers unique userId for this user devId (ROVE developerId given to the developer when they up with ROVE technologies) service – string (“strava”, “garmin”, "polarFlow")
+    Authorisation: devKey = the developers secret key added to the parameters
     Response:  	serviceStatus (a JSON map of the current status - following the call - of each service) eg.{garminConnected: “true”, stravaConnected: “false”}
-    Possible errors:	status 200 – success (response payload cannot be empty) status xxx – unknown communication error
+    Possible errors:
+                error xxxx - userId does not exist or missing error xxxx - devId missing, or not authorized error xxxx – unknown communication error